Books I Read in February & March 2021

 A non-fiction book documenting Rachel DeLoache Williams’ experience of being conned by her so-called friend Anna Delvey aka Anna Sorokin.
 Anna Sorokin was a major New York City con artist who made tons of people believe that she was a socialite with a trust fund, starting up a foundation and living in a hotel.
 This book is really gripping in places and drags a bit in others.

 I don’t know how to rate this book.
 I didn’t really get the message that Helena was trying to push.
-A lot of this book revolves around her own life and her family, and whilst that’s lovely that doesn’t really effect me or or my life as a girl.
+A lot of this book revolves around her own life and her family, and whilst that’s lovely that doesn’t really affect me or my life as a girl.

 I love musical biographies, but for me, this one slightly missed the mark.
 It was good and nice, but it was missing things like hilarious anecdotes and authenticity for me.
 I did enjoy it and I think that Andrew really loved George, as his best friend, but this feels like a book that martyrs a person rather than remembers them.
 Still worth a read if you love Wham, or are interested in 80s musical biographies like me.

 Another music biography!
-I’ve always like the Sara Bareilles songs I’ve heard, but I’d not heard many before reading this book.
+I’ve always liked Sara Bareilles’ songs I’ve heard, but I’d not heard many before reading this book.
 I knew that she had written the music for Waitress the musical and she was very talented, but jeez this woman has quite the catalogue.
-Needless to say I’m a fan now.
+Needless to say, I’m a fan now.
 She is a straight-talking Canadian woman who just got on with things, regardless of times getting tough.
 I greatly respect that.